-Hair replacement surgery involves the surgical movement of “permanent” hair along with its roots to an area of bald or balding skin.
+Hair replacement surgery is the surgical movement of 'permanent' hair along with its roots to an area of bald or balding skin.
 There are several surgical techniques available but the method most often used today is hair transplantation.

 There are several different techniques used to harvest hair follicles.

 Once the donor tissue is harvested, they may be transplanted directly (grafts obtained by punch harvesting) or cut into smaller grafts.
 The shape and size of the grafts is one of the key factors in the final outcome of hair transplantation.
 Grafts containing fewer hairs usually provide better results as there is less clumping of hair as it starts to regrow.
 Graft shapes and sizes include: